kwertyops/byte-of-python/src/user_input_and_output.md

 ## Outputting information from the program to the user

-In Python, use the `print()` function to output information to the user.
+In python, use the `print()` function to output information to the user.

 Here is a run-of-the-mill print statement:
 ```python
 print("Hello, World!")
 ```
-When you run this line of code, the following is output this to the console:
+When you run this line of code, the following is output to the console:
 ```
 Hello, World!
 ```